Microlensing of long-duration gravitational wave signals originating from Galactic sources: Microlensing of Gravitational Waves

 Further in the paper, we explore the parameter space for $\ml$, $f$, and $\w$ to identify the significant amplification factor $|\mathcal{A}|$ associated with $y$.
 The frequency range is set to [$10$, $2000$]~Hz, which is the predominant sensitivity range for CW signal in the second-generation detector~\cite{2024arXiv240902831S}.
-The mass range is limited to [$1$, $10^4$]~ $M_\odot$ to demonstrate the impact of $\ml$ on $\w$, as illustrated in Fig.~\ref{fig:wfm_2d}.
+The mass range for the analysis is limited to [$1$, $10^4$]~ $M_\odot$.
+To illustrate the impact of $\ml$ on $\w$, the maximum value for $\ml$ is set at $10^3$ as shown in Fig.~\ref{fig:wfm_2d}.
+Since $\w$ is directly proportional to the $\ml$, an increase in lens mass leads to an increase in $\w$, at given $f$.